25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 Why do things grow on us?

-The more we encounter something, the more familiar it becomes, and the more we tend to like it.
+The more we encounter something, the more familiar it becomes and the more likely we are to like it.

 Example

 Robert Zajonc conducted an experiment where participants read foreign words aloud multiple times.
-He found words read more often were liked more by participants.
+He found that the more often the words were read, the more they were liked by participants, demonstrating how familiarity breeds preference.

 18. Noble Edge Effect